calume/agileFlex/Data/README.md

 #### Seasonal Mean Demand by Acorn Group

-The daily mean demand (kW) profiles for the subset of 185 househoulds, categorised by Season, weekend/weekday and Acorn Group (Adversity, Comfortable, Affluent) is shown below:
+The daily mean demand (kW) profiles for the subset of 184 househoulds, categorised by Season, weekend/weekday and Acorn Group (Adversity, Comfortable, Affluent) is shown below:

+Elexon average customer demand profiles from https://www.elexon.co.uk/operations-settlement/profiling/ are superimposed for comparison.
+Class 1 customers are Domestic Unrestricted Customers and Class 2 customers are Domestic Economy 7 Customers which would typically include overnight storage heating and hot water.

 ![PVSeason](Visualisation/SM_Consolidated.png)